ncn-foreigners/singleRcapture/README.md

 -   `dfpopBox` - boxplot of results from dfpopsize function see its documentation.
 -   `scaleLoc` - scale-location plot.
--   `Cooks` - plot of `cooks.values` for distributions for which it is defined.
+-   `cooks` - plot of `cooks.values` for distributions for which it is defined.
 -   `hatplot` - plot of `hatvalues`.
+-   `strata` - plot of confidence intervals for selected su populations.

 a user can also pass arguments to specify additional information such as plot title, subtitle etc. similar to calling `plot` on some data.
 For